qmk/qmk_firmware/docs/custom_quantum_functions.md

       } else {
         // Do something else when release
       }
-      return STOP_FEATURE; // Skip all further processing of this key case KC_ENTER:
+      return STOP_PROCESSING; // Skip all further processing of this key case KC_ENTER:
       // Play a tone when enter is pressed if (record->event.pressed) {